Pages

 2.1.3 Conclusions and Inferences

-• The new washer (11 gal/wash vs. 35 gal/wash) canceled out by Luecke retirement.
+• The new washer (11 gal/wash vs. 35 gal/wash) was canceled out by Luecke retirement.

 • Heavy usage in the 1990s could be due extensive lawn watering.